 You can also use chemicals like acetone or XTC-3D to smooth out the surface of the print.
 Whichever method you choose, make sure to take your time and be careful not to damage the figure.

 There are a few things you can do to get a smoother finish with PLA.
-First, make sure your printer is calibrated correctly, for example by using a temperature tower to set the right temperatures.
-This will help ensure that the layers are printed evenly.
+First, make sure your printer is calibrated correctly and you use the correct PLA bed temperature and nozzle temperature.
+A good way to do this is by using a temperature tower to find the optimal temperature for your filament spool.

 Second, use a higher-quality PLA filament.
 Some brands of PLA filament are known for having a smoother finish than others.